A project of Children's Lighthouse of Minnesota

 Harmon experienced the value of hospice care himself.
 After that, he became a highly vocal/visible advocate for hospice.
 Harmon saw the need for a special hospice and respite home for children.
 He and Nita were involved in early efforts to create a children’s hospice.
 He frequently made hospice and hospital visits.
 After two near-death experiences, Harmon reflected that he was supposed to do “something greater than baseball.”
 He found his calling in advocating for hospice care.

-Donate to Harmon’s fund to build the first children’s hospice and respite home in the Midwest -- the first $25,000 in donations will be matched!
+Donate to Harmon’s fund to build the first children’s hospice and respite home in the Midwest -- and be a big hero in little eyes.

 Visit www.ChildrensLighthouseMn.org to learn more about the the mission behind Harmon's fund and http://www.childrenslighthousemn.org/Killebrew to learn more about the fund itself.
 Help build awareness for this mission by sharing with others the importance of this home and the value of hospice care for children and people at any age.
 Together, we can raise the funds necessary to build Children's Lighthouse of Minnesota, the first dedicated children's hospice and respite care home in the Midwest, to be located in the Twin Cities.